PhD in Psychology

 Is it worth getting a PhD in psychology?

 If you plan to work in an academic setting, earning a PhD in psychology will help you gain experience and move into management positions later in your career.
-Without a PhD, you may still find work as a research assistant but your career growth will be limited.
+Without a PhD, you may still find work as a research assistant but your career growth may be limited.
 If you do not plan to work in an academic setting, you may find a PhD in psychology helps you gain insight and expertise into a particular issue or population, although it will likely not be a hiring requirement.
+A PhD will also qualify you to become licensed in clinical psychology should you choose to practice in the field.

 Do I need to take the GRE Psychology subject test to apply?